 This Roasted Cauliflower Salad is influenced by the vibrant flavors of the Mediterranean.
 Oven-roasted cauliflower, spiced chickpeas, and sweet and tangy fruits combined into a warming side or appetizer.
 Vegan, Gluten-Free.

-What You Need for Roasted Cauliflower Salad
+What You Need for This Crispy Cauliflower Salad

 Caitlin’s Cooking Tips